The Ones behind the Music

 Lewis is in her 14th season with the Saint Paul Chamber Orchestra.
 She gave the U.S. premiere of Malcolm Forsyth’s Eclectic Suite, for cello and piano.
 Prior to joining the SPCO, she was a member of the Milwaukee Symphony, and performed as a substitute musician with the Minnesota Orchestra, New York Philharmonic, Detroit Symphony, and the Los Angeles Philharmonic.
 She has performed solo and chamber recitals in New York, Los Angeles, San Francisco, and the Twin Cities.
 She holds degrees from Southern Methodist University and The Juilliard School.

-Marissa Olegario is an active performer in the US and abroad and is Assistant Professor of Bassoon at the University of Arizona Fred Fox School of Music.
-As a soloist and chamber musician, she has worked with artists from the Orpheus Chamber Orchestra, New York Philharmonic, Berlin Philharmoniker and Breaking Winds Bassoon Quartet and is an active substitute in orchestras across the US.
-She has presented recitals at the International Double Reed Society Conference and the Meg Quigley Symposium.
-She was a semi-finalist for the 2016 Matthew Ruggiero International Woodwind Competition, a recipient of the Yale School of Music Alumni Prize and a New York City Council on the Arts grant.
+Olegario actively performs in the US and abroad and is Assistant Professor of Bassoon at the University of Arizona Fred Fox School of Music.
+As a soloist and chamber musician, she has worked with artists from the Orpheus Chamber Orchestra, New York Philharmonic, Berlin Philharmoniker, and Breaking Winds Bassoon Quartet.
+She has presented recitals at the International Double Reed Society Conference and other symposia.
+She was a semi-finalist for the 2016 Matthew Ruggiero International Woodwind Competition and a recipient of the Yale School of Music Alumni Prize.

 Ortiz has been an avid chamber musician, freelance artist, and private studio teacher over the last 8 years.
 She frequently plays with many local churches and ensembles to maintain her diversity in freelance performance.
 She has substituted with the Dallas Symphony Orchestra and performed the opening concert for the Women In Classical Music Symposium at the Meyerson Symphony Center in Dallas.
 She has been actively involved in many national and international competitions.
 She was the first-place winner in the 2022 National Trumpet Competition Small Ensemble Division, and the 2021 Music Teachers National Association Young Artist Brass Solo Division Colorado, among others, and was semi-finalist for the 2022 Roger Voisin Memorial International Trumpet Competition and the National Trumpet Competition graduate solo-division.
 She received her Bachelor of Music from The University of Texas at Austin and her Master of Music from Southern Methodist University.
 She is currently pursuing her doctorate in Trumpet Performance and Pedagogy at the University of Colorado.